 Divorce in South Korea is governed by Korea’s Civil Code and it is divided into two types.
 The first one is uncontested divorces which are also known as a “divorce by agreement.”
 This type of divorce, as the name implies, requires agreement of the husband and wife that they wish to divorce.
-The second type of divorce is the contested divorce also called as “judicial divorce.”
-This type of divorce is resorted to by spouses when one spouse asserts the spouse wishes not to divorce or one spouse is not certain of the intent of the other spouse.
+The second type of Korean divorce is the contested divorce also called as “judicial divorce.”
+This type of Korean divorce is resorted to by spouses when one spouse asserts the spouse wishes not to divorce or one spouse is not certain of the intent of the other spouse.
 In most cases, even if the divorce shall be amicable, we advise to have a judicial divorce, since you, likely, shall never need to come to the court and this type of divorce is less likely not to be recognized by a foreign jurisdiction.

 The divorce law in South Korea applies to spouses who are both Korean nationals, spouses whom one party is Korean and other party is a foreigner, and even to spouses who are both foreign nationals if one of the spouses, at least, resides in Korea and that they have significant connection to the country.
 IPG Legal handles both contested and uncontested divorces in Korea.